 Dump boiling water on them

 If you’re looking to spot treat dandelions, dumping boiling water on the whole plant can do the trick.
 The water will immediately damage the leaves and then soak into the soil and burn the dandelion root.
+However, you’ll ruin your good grass so this method would be most practical in a garden or landscaped area away from grass and ornamentals.

 Dandelion Control and Prevention